out-post/sentinel/res/manpages/about.md

 ## DESCRIPTION

 Displays the About embed.
 The embed consists of general information in regard to the bot, as well as the latest changelog.

 ## HISTORY

-`about` was introduced in TSentinel 0.0.2.
+`about` was introduced in Sentinel 0.0.2.